jcs-emacs/jcs-emacs/README.md

 with the tool itself, I chose Emacs and configured the entire thing from scratch, to suit my needs.

-Here are a few goals that I want this config to accomplished.
+Here are a few goals that I want this config to accomplish.

 * Having the same set of key bindings across different IDEs and text editors as many as possible.
 * Having the same font and theme across different OSs and environments.
 * Automating trivial or redundant tasks.
 * Improve user experiences approach to modern text editor or IDE.
-* Make compatible to most features work inside terminal as well.
+* Make compatible with most features work inside the terminal as well.

-Having these implementations makes my life easier, and having a genuinely portable workspace, which is great because it lets me work on different machine efficiently, without having to get used to an new IDE.
+Having these implementations makes my life easier, and having a genuinely portable workspace, which is great because it lets me work on different machines efficiently, without having to get used to a new IDE.

 ![](./docs/etc/screenshot/startup-dark.png)

 ## 📰 News

-Here is the list of few important and recent changes to this configuration.
+Here is the list of few essential and recent changes to this configuration.

 * `8.0.0` - Move everything to `.emacs.d`. ([#32](https://github.com/jcs-emacs/jcs-emacs/pull/32))
 * `7.1.0` - Replace `quelpa` with `github-elpa`.